emilykjensen/emilykjensen.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi there, I'm Emily!

-I'm a Ph.D.
-Candidate in the [Department of Computer Science](https://colorado.edu/cs) and the [Institute of Cognitive Science](https://colorado.edu/ics) at CU Boulder advised by [Sriram Sankaranarayanan](https://home.cs.colorado.edu/~srirams/index.html) and [Brad Hayes](http://www.bradhayes.info/).
-In general, I'm interested in using autonomous systems to teach people complex tasks.
-You can read a formal write-up of my work on my [docs page](https://emilykjensen.com/docs/).

-One of my goals is to maintain a life outside of academia; depending on the day, you can find me drinking tea, reading dystopian novels, knitting, running or hitting the trails (sometimes at the same time), and messing around on my piano.
+Hello!

+I'm an Assistant Professor of [Computer Science at Franklin & Marshall College](https://fandm.edu/fields-of-study/computer-science/index.html).
+I received a joint Ph.D. in Computer Science and Cognitive Science from the University of Colorado Boulder.

+My research focuses on building adaptive training systems that help people learn complex psychomotor tasks (these require both mental and physical coordination).
+I draw inspiration from educational theories and pair these with computational tools from intelligent tutoring systems and formal methods research.

+I want to do my part in promoting transparency about the academic career path.
+To support this, I've posted the [documents](https://emilykjensen.com/docs/) I wrote for my job applications.
 I also sporadically post an [open notebook of sorts](https://emilykjensen.com/blog/) on this site to show that goals, motivation, and progress through academia (and life) isn't anywhere close to linear.

-As someone with interests at the intersection of a lot of different fields, I really struggled through the graduate school application process.
-On top of that, I didn't know what to look for in a program or what the daily life of a graduate student looked like.
-If you have questions about these as well, I would be [happy to chat](mailto:emily.jensen@colorado.edu) about my experience or connect you with someone else.
+As someone with interests at the intersection of a lot of different fields, I struggled through the graduate school application process.
+I didn't know what to look for in a program or what the daily life of a graduate student looked like.
+If you have questions about these as well, I would be [happy to chat](mailto:ejensen@fandm.edu) about my experience or connect you with someone else.